 A read-only field filled automatically with the number of products left to produce.
-It is calculated as: Quantity - sum of all put away finished goods from all Production Runs.
+It is calculated as: Quantity - sum of all output finished goods from all production runs.

-A read-only field filled automatically with the number of products that are put away for all Production Runs.
+A read-only field filled automatically with the number of finished products that are have been received to output location for all production runs.

 Quantity Ready to Put Away

-A read-only field filled automatically with the number of products that have been already produced and are ready to be put away.
-It is the sum of all quantities from completed Production Runs.
+A read-only field filled automatically with the number of products that have been already produced and have not yet been received to the output location.
+It is the sum of all quantities from completed production runs.

 An optional text input field.
 The characters limit is 200 symbols.